 Contract Law Applied to Cohabiting Couple in Arizona

-Under Arizona law, the community property laws protect each spouse’s share of the assets earned in a marriage.
+Under Arizona law, the community property laws protect each spouse’s share of the assets earned during a marriage.
 However, these protections only apply if the couple is actually married and not if they are cohabiting.

 In Stevens v.
 Anderson, 256 P.2d 712 (1953), the Arizona Supreme Court considered the question of whether Arizona courts would enforce an agreement made by an unmarried, cohabiting couple to pool their earnings and share equally in all assets gained during their time together.